| Eventually I reached a narrows of the lake and decided to turn around.

 once I had been moving for a little while they were not getting any

 colder.
 I soon got back out to the highway and back to my truck.
+Since I was just parked alongside the highway, I needed to drive to a

 place where I could get my cold wet boots and clothing off and change